ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/strongswan.md

 ---
 name: Strongswan
 category: Networking
 description: StrongSwan is an OpenSource IPsec-based VPN solution.
+It is used to ensure secure communications with remote networks.
 download_url: https://www.strongswan.org/download.html
 works_on_arm: true
 supported_minimum_version: